Edge Hill University: Postgraduate Medical Institute

+Tackling The Blues

+In 2015 the university launched its Tackling The Blues programme.
+This is a sports- and arts-based initiative attempting to improve the mental health of young people by promoting mental health literacy and assisting schools to develop approaches to wellbeing.

+The university won the 2022 "Mental Health and Wellbeing Award – University Sector" Educate the North award for the programme.
+It subsequently won the North West Coast Research and Innovation "Tackling Health Inequalities" award (together with partner organisations Tate Liverpool and Everton F.C.'s charity Everton in the Community).

 Student life

 Students' Union

-Edge Hill University Students' Union is the representative body of students at the university run by four elected, sabbatical officers and student trustees who sit on the board.
+Edge Hill University Students' Union (SU) is the representative body of students at the university run by four elected, sabbatical officers and student trustees who sit on the board.
 The Sabbatical officers are the SU President, Vice President of Activities, Vice President of Academic Representation and Vice President of Welfare.
 All students at the university are automatically enrolled into the Students' Union which seeks to promote the interests of its members, act as a representative channel between students and the university, and to provide advice and recreational activities for its members.

-The Students' Union has over 70 societies which students can join including a range of sports teams, subject related groups and social societies.
-'Team Edge Hill' is the SU's sport brand which encompasses all sport teams and individuals who compete for the university within the British Universities and Colleges Sport (BUCS) leagues including football, rugby, cycling, netball, swimming, tennis, hockey, golf, American Football, and many more.
-VibeMedia is the Students' Union’s media platform which comprises Vibe Radio and Vibe TV, a radio and television channel run by student volunteers.
+The Students' Union has over 70 societies which students can join, including a range of sports teams, subject-related groups and social societies.
+'Team Edge Hill' is the SU's sport brand which encompasses all sport teams and individuals who compete for the university within the British Universities and Colleges Sport (BUCS) leagues including football, rugby, cycling, netball, swimming, tennis, hockey, golf, American football, and many more.
+Historically, VibeMedia was the Students' Union's media platform which consisted of Vibe Radio and Vibe TV, a radio and television channel run by student volunteers.

 In 2012, Edge Hill SU was shortlisted for the national NUS Small Students' Union of the Year Award.
 In 2019, it won NUS Trans Campaign of the year.